Earth-Scattering Induced Modulation in Low-Threshold Dark Matter Experiments: Dark Matter-Earth Scattering

 In the regime for which a single scattering occurs on average, daily modulations induced by Earth scatterings can be accurately described using analytic methods~\cite{Kavanagh:2016pyr,Emken:2021vmf}.
 This approximation holds when the DM mean free path is comparable to or exceeds the Earth's radius (see Fig.~\ref{fig:mfp}).
 The publicly available {\tt Verne} code implements such an analytic approach~\cite{Kavanagh_2018}, modeling DM particles as either traversing the Earth unimpeded or undergoing complete reflection upon a single scatter.
 This allows us to study daily modulation even for regions of parameter space that have a large mean free path compared to $R_{\bigoplus}$, which are out of reach for {\tt DaMaSCUS}.
 We emphasize that our analysis employs a newly updated version of \texttt{Verne}, distinct from earlier versions used in prior studies, such as~\cite{DamicModArnquist_2024}.
+This code takes into account the effects of atmospheric overburden; the parameter space for which this would be relevant is towards larger cross sections than shown in our figures.
+For certain combinations of larger masses ($m_\chi > 100$ MeV) and larger cross-sections ($\overline{\sigma}_e > 10^{-30}$) the flux can be completely attenuated, but for the masses and cross-sections that are the focus of this paper, this effect is negligible compared to the scattering cross-sections within the Earth.

 To study the time-dependent variation in DM event rates, we consider fixed experimental latitudes.
 We select two representative underground laboratory sites, one in each hemisphere.
 For the Northern Hemisphere, we use SNOLAB (Sudbury, Ontario, Canada), a representative example given that most northern underground facilities that host direct-detection experiments such as Fermilab (USA), Canfranc (Spain), Modane (France), and Gran Sasso (Italy) are located at similar latitudes.
 Consequently, the expected modulation behavior is largely consistent across these sites.
 For the Southern Hemisphere, we choose the Stawell Underground Physics Laboratory (SUPL) in Victoria, Australia.
 This analysis is also relevant to the proposed Paarl Africa Underground Laboratory near Cape Town, South Africa~\cite{adam2023paarlafricaundergroundlaboratory}, which lies approximately $3^\circ$ further north than SUPL.